 Lt.
 John Ross Robertson Building

 The Heritage Centre’s newest building was erected in July 2014 and funded by the Heritage Lottery Fund.
 It was officially opened by the Lord Lieutenant of Angus, Mrs Georgiana Osborne, on 3rd August 2014.
-The Heritage Centre’s WWI artefacts will be on display in the building together with a replica Sopwith Camel and an amazing full size replica B.E.2a aircraft which has been built by volunteers at the Heritage Centre.
+The Heritage Centre’s WWI artefacts will be on display in the building together with an amazing full size replica B.E.2a aircraft which has been built by volunteers at the Heritage Centre.
 It represents No.471 of 2 Squadron RFC, flown by Lt Harvey-Kelly and the first aircraft to land in France at the start of WWI.

 The building is named after Lt John Ross Robertson who learned to fly at Montrose and was killed in action on his fourth mission 5 months later on 12th May 1917.
 He was buried by the Germans and the cross they made for his grave is now on display in the building.
 It stands as a memorial not just for Lt Robertson but to all the people who served at Montrose.